Estimated read time: 3 minutes, 12 seconds

 The Key Players in Online Payment Processing

-The sale of your software really involves four key components—a merchant, a buyer, the payment gateway, and the payment processor.
-The technology connects the merchant and buyer in the process.
+The sale of your software really involves four key components—a merchant, a customer, the payment gateway, and the payment processor.
+The technology connects the merchant and customer in the payment process.

 Your customer, the buyer.

 She’s super excited to get her hands on your product and can’t wait to see how the new digital good, software, or content will help her in her life.
-Her issuing bank is responsible for approving the credit or debit card used in the transaction.
+During checkout, she expects your website to adhere to proper PCI Compliance to ensure that you’re securely processing her payment information.
+Her issuing bank is responsible for approving the debit or credit card used in the transaction.

 Your business, the digital goods provider.

-For your businesses to start accepting credit and debit card purchases you’ll probably need to partner with a merchant bank who’ll start accepting payments on your behalf.
+For your business to accept debit and credit card purchases, you’ll probably need to partner with a merchant bank who’ll start accepting payments on your behalf.
 Your merchant bank (the acquirer) will also need to set up a merchant account for your business.
 You can think of this merchant account as the holding tank where all the funds from the sale of your products are held before being distributed into your company’s actual bank account.

-It’s important to understand that merchant accounts can accept alternative payments, but we’re focusing on just card payments to keep things simple.
+It’s important to understand that merchant accounts can accept alternative payment options, but we’re focusing on just debit and credit card payments to keep things simple.

 The Payment Gateway

-Similar to the physical point of sale terminals found in brick and mortar stores, payment gateways allow businesses to take card payments directly from their site.
+Similar to the physical point of sale terminals found in brick and mortar stores, payment gateways act as a virtual terminal and allows businesses to accept debit and credit card payments directly from their site.
 There are regulations in place to protect the transmission of sensitive transaction data so payment gateways need to serve as the information highways for delivering encrypted payment information from an ecommerce site to the payment processor.

 The Payment Processor